European Investment Bank

 Overarching energy efficiency first strategy/principle

-Prioritises energy efficiency in the energy sector, focusing on reducing energy demand in buildings and industry.
-Currently unclear how an energy efficiency first principle will be operationalised.
+The EIB prioritises energy efficiency in energy sector lending, with a focus on reducing energy demand in buildings and industry.
+Though the EIB does have an energy efficiency first principle, it is unclear how it is operationalised.

 Transport energy efficiency Building energy efficiencyFinancial intermediary energy efficiency